patientslikeme/simple_jsonapi/README.md

 > If you’ve ever argued with your team about the way your JSON responses should be formatted, JSON API can be your anti-bikeshedding tool.

-Here's a sample JSONAPI response that also sets the stage for the examples we'll see below:
+Here's a sample JSON API response that also sets the stage for the examples we'll see below:

 ```json
 {